Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Steve Ferguson almost 4 years ago
+Steve Ferguson over 4 years ago

 We are opposed to the US 29/ BURNLEY STATION RD / FRAYS MILL ROAD PROPOSED R-CUT project.
 We have lived near this intersection for over 20 years and despite the growth in the area, the light has worked fine since it was installed.
 The statistics cited in the proposal would suggest that any accidents occurring at this intersection are due to speeding and driver's not paying attention, something an R-Cut would not solve and only make worse.
 Further, the price tag for this project is outrageous compared to any benefits that might be realized.
 It is ironic that we had to fight for years to get a light and lower the grade in order to make this intersection safer, now we're having to fight to keep it.
 Please don't give in to the voices that want Rt 29 to be another interstate highway.